inno-devops-labs/S24-core-course-labs/app_go/README.md

 # Usage

-1. Run the application using `go run main.go`.
+1. Run the application using `go build -o main cmd/app/* && ./main`.
 2. Access the application at http://localhost:8080.

 # Tests